NenadWritesDocs/docosaurus_nenad/my-website/blog/What_I_Think_About_When_I_Talk_About_My_Job.md

 ## Current situation, goals and dreams

 I finally feel comfortable working as a technical writer.
-I know my tasks and deadlines, have great relationship with my colleagues and don't love to explore new technologies and learn new skills.
+I know my tasks and deadlines, have great relationship with my colleagues and love to explore new technologies and learn new skills.
 I have personal goals that I try to achieve, and become a better technical writer.
 As for dreams, I will end it with a quote from one of my favorite bands "Hope is for presidents, and dreams are for people who are sleeping.